 - manufacturing;

-- advertising and promoting;
+- - labeling;

-- selling and marketing;
+- distributing;

-- labeling; and
+- advertising and promoting; and

-- distributing.
+- selling and marketing.

 We may not obtain regulatory approval for the products we develop and our collaborators may not obtain regulatory approval for the products they develop.
 Regulatory approval may also entail limitations on the indicated uses of a proposed product.